entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas.md

 ***Beartooth Butte Formation fauna***: Pragian, 410.8, 407.6
 > Beartooth Butte Formation; Wyoming, USA.
+> - For the correlation of Early Devonian Sequence of the west-central USA, see Blieck et al. (2000).
+> - Roughly, the Beartooth Butte Formation (at Cottonwood Canyon), and the Holland Quarry Shale, are of Pragian age.
+> - The Windmill Limestone in central Nevada is of late Lochkovian.
+The lower Grassy Flat Member of the Water Canyon Formation, the Sandy Member of Sevy Dolomite, Cherty Argillaceous Unit, are of Emsian.
+> - Noteworthy is the age of the Beartooth Butte Formation at Beartooth Butte, which is referred to as the Emsian by Blieck *et al*.
+(2000).
+Here we assign two localities of the Beartooth Butte Formation fauna as contemporaneous.
 > - *Uranolophus wyomingensis*
+> - *Anarthraspis chamberlini*, *Anarthraspis montana*, *Bryantolepis brachycephala*, *Bryantolepis crista*, *Onchus peracutus*, *Onchus penetrans*
+> - *Simblaspis* sp., *Aethaspis* sp.

 ***Hunsrückschiefer fauna***: upper Pragian to lower Emsian, 409.2, 400.45
 > Hunsrückschiefer; Rheinland, Germany.